The gory result of properly-aimed More Dakka.

 - Marshal Guillaume Brune was killed like this (possibly because the first shooter missed him at point-blank range), along with lots of stabbing, to the point that his remains were unrecognisable when he was fished out of the Rhone.
 The (Royalist) authorities initially filed it away as a suicide.

-- Most police forces have a doctrine that says that if shooting a suspect is necessary, don't stop firing until the target seizes to be a threat.
-Depending on the circumstances behind a shootout, this trope can often end up happening as a result.
-Especially, when a shooting involves multiple officers.
+- Most police forces have a doctrine that says that if shooting a suspect is necessary, don't stop firing until the target ceases to be a threat.
+Depending on the circumstances behind a shootout (such as ceasing to be a threat being determined by the suspect falling down, and something in the environment is propping the suspect up), this trope can often end up happening as a result.
+Especially when a shooting involves multiple officers.